 - unreasonably endangers health, safety and/or the environment

 - could, if proved, give reasonable grounds for disciplinary action resulting in the termination of the official's engagement or appointment.

 Who can you make a disclosure to?

-Disclosures can be made to your supervisor (if you work for the department) or an Authorised Officer (AO) at the Department of Health, if the conduct relates to the Department of Health.
+Disclosures can be made to your supervisor (if you work for the department) or an authorised officer (AO) at the Department of Health and Aged Care, if the conduct relates to the Department of Health and Aged Care.

 How to make a disclosure

-You can make a disclosure to the department by either:
+You can make a disclosure to us by either:

-- emailing the most appropriate Authorised Officer to receive your disclosure
+- calling or emailing the most appropriate authorised officer to receive your disclosure

-- emailing PID [at] health.gov.au and the PID Unit will forward the email to the most appropriate Authorised Officer.
+- emailing PID@health.gov.au and the PID Unit will forward the email to the most appropriate authorised officer.

-Subject lines or envelopes should be marked “Confidential - Health PID - For the Attention of (insert AO name, if known), Authorised Officer”
+Subject lines or envelopes should be marked "Confidential – Health PID – For the Attention of (insert authorised officer name, if known), authorised officer"

 Disclosure to the Ombudsman